 If finances are a concern, you may also want to find a part-time job or do freelancing or consulting to reduce money panic, too.
 Desperation is never an attractive trait for job seekers, so stabilizing finances can be important for peace-of-mind.

 Job search is more like a marathon than a sprint.
-By taking great care of yourself and refusing to buy into the mistaken belief that job search full time is the best way, I think you’ll get better results than if you wear yourself out with burnout-inducing overkill.
+By taking great care of yourself and refusing to buy into the mistaken belief that job search full time is the best way, I think you’ll get better results than if you burn yourself out.